tphippen/GettingCleaningDataProject/CodeBook.md

 Jorge L. Reyes-Ortiz and colleagues generated 561 features by processing the raw signal data.
-In ./UCI_HAR_Data/UCI HAR Dataset/features_info.txt, they provide details regarding how this processing was done, as well as their naming convention for the faetures.
+In ./UCI_HAR_Data/UCI HAR Dataset/features_info.txt, they provide details regarding how this processing was done, as well as their naming convention for the features.
 I excerpted this information from
 ./UCI_HAR_Data/UCI HAR Dataset/features_info.txt and have included it here.

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.